etcd/raspi-home-sensors/README.md

     }
     ```

-    You can now insert the microSD card into the Raspberry Pi.
+4. Insert the microSD card into the Raspberry Pi.

 ## First boot

-1. Insert the microSD card into the Raspberry Pi and connect the Raspberry Pi to power.
+1. Connect the Raspberry Pi to power.

 2. Once the Pi boots up, you can SSH into it using the command `ssh <192.168.LOCAL.IP> -l pi`; the default password for Raspberry Pi OS is `raspberry`.
 You should change the default password using `passwd` as leaving the default is a security risk.

-    You can determine your Raspberry Pi's IP by looking for the device named `raspberrypi` on your local network.
+    You can determine the IP by looking for the device named `raspberrypi` on your local network.
 You can use a network scanner or log into your router to list your devices.
-Logging into your router is recommended, since there's a good chance you'll also want to assign a static IP to this device.
+Logging into your router is recommended if want to assign a static IP to this device.

 4. Finally, if you're using the Lite version of Raspberry Pi OS, you will need to expand the filesystem and reboot: